This article was updated on 11/18/2022.

 To aid discovery, use search engine optimization (SEO) best practices that can help get your list to the top of an eCommerce web search.
 Conduct keyword research and include those words and phrases prominently in the category names, product descriptions, and image file names.

-Provide a seamless user experience
+6. Provide a seamless user experience to encourage purchasing

 Once a customer finds an enticing item in your online gift guide, you want them to be glad they’re shopping with you.
 Make sure your page loads quickly — you may need to decrease your image file sizes — and double-check that all links you include in your email or social media marketing aren’t broken or going to the wrong page.
 Create a generous return policy and offer multiple payment options.